Yasasvani/Data-Science-Assignments/Assignment_11/README.md

 # Recommendation System
 # Anime Recommendation System

-This project implements an anime recommendation system using collaborative filtering in Python.
+This assignment implements an anime recommendation system using collaborative filtering in Python.
 It leverages the cosine similarity metric to identify similar animes based on user ratings and preferences.

 ## Dataset